Rosuav/StilleBot/commands/addcmd.md

-{uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words {track} | Name of the audio file that's just started
+{uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words {track} | Name of the audio file that's currently playing {block} | Name of the section/album/block of tracks currently playing, if any {blockpath} | Full path to the current block
+{desc} | Human-readable description of what's playing (block and track names) {playing} | 1 if music is playing, or 0 if paused, stopped, disconnected, etc

 Editing these special commands can also be done via the bot's web browser